Beyond Pass@1: Self-Play with Variational Problem Synthesis Sustains RLVR: Experiments

 \textbf{\ours~boosts RLVR across all settings}.
 Table~\ref{tab:performance@1} presents experimental results for models ranging from 3B to 32B across all evaluated benchmarks using the \textit{Pass@1} metric.
-We did not evaluate models smaller than 8B on AIME-level benchmarks, as their \textit{Pass@1} performance exhibits high randomness.
-Notably, the \ours~strategy consistently outperforms standard RLVR across all model sizes, yielding overall improvements of 2.9\%, 2.4\%, and 2.5\% for the 3B, 8B, and 32B models when trained on the MATH-12k dataset.
+To mitigate high randomness, we evaluate models smaller than 8B on AIME-level benchmarks using an average of 32 inferences.
+Notably, the \ours~strategy consistently outperforms standard RLVR across all model sizes, yielding overall improvements of 2.9\%, 1.7\%, and 2.5\% for the 3B, 8B, and 32B models when trained on the MATH-12k dataset.
 Notably, for Qwen2.5-3B-Instruct, RLVR training on MATH-12k does not improve performance on the MATH-500 benchmark, whereas \ours~yields a 3.0-point gain, demonstrating its generalizability.
 Experiments for the Qwen2.5-32B-Instruct model are conducted using both the MATH-12k and DAPO-17k training sets.
 When trained on MATH-12k, our model demonstrates improved performance across all benchmarks, with an overall gain of 2.5 absolute points.
-On the DAPO-17k experiments, \ours~significantly enhances performance on AIME24, AIME25, and Beyond-AIME, with improvements of 20.0, 6.7, and 6.0 points, respectively.
+On the DAPO-17k experiments, \ours~significantly enhances performance on AIME 24, AIME 25, and Beyond-AIME, with improvements of 20.0, 6.7, and 6.0 points, respectively.
 Nevertheless, it results in reduced performance on benchmarks with open-ended answers, likely because the model overfits to DAPO-17k's integer-only format during augmentation.
-By training the model with \ours~on DAPO-17k, supplemented with 8k open-ended problems from DeepMath~\citep{he2025deepmath}, the model restores its performance on related benchmarks and achieves the best overall results.
+By training the model using \ours~on DAPO-17k with 8k open-ended problems from DeepMath~\citep{he2025deepmath}, the model restores its performance on related benchmarks and achieves the best overall results.